Lucio Fontana: Work

 Among Fontana's last works are a series of Teatrini (‘little theatres’), in which he returned to an essentially flat idiom by using backcloths enclosed within wings resembling a frame; the reference to theatre emphasizes the act of looking, while in the foreground a series of irregular spheres or oscillating, wavy silhouettes creates a lively shadow play.
 Another work from that time, Trinità (Trinity) (1966), consists of three large white canvases punctuated by lines of holes, embraced in a theatrical setting made from ultramarine plastic sheets vaguely resembling wings.

 In the last years of his career, Fontana became increasingly interested in the staging of his work in the many exhibitions that honored him worldwide, as well as in the idea of purity achieved in his last white canvases.
 These concerns were prominent at the 1966 Venice Biennale, for which he designed the environment for his work.
 At Documenta IV in Kassel in 1968, he positioned a large, plaster slash as the centre of a totally white labyrinth, including ceiling and floor (Ambiente spaziale bianco).

 Shortly before his death he was present at the "Destruction Art, Destroy to Create" demonstration at the Finch College Museum of New York.
-Then he left his home in Milano and went to Comabbio (in the province of Varese, Italy), his family's mother town, where he died in 1968.
+Then he left his home in Milano and went to Comabbio (in the province of Varese, Italy), his family's hometown, where he died in 1968.

 Fontana created a prolific amount of graphic work with abstract motifs as well as figures, little-known in the art world, at the same time as he was producing his abstract perforated works.
 He was also the sculptor of the bust of Ovidio Lagos, founder of the La Capital newspaper, in Carrara marble.